itendtostare/everforest-slack/README.md

 ## Introduction

 Everforest is a green based color scheme, it's designed to be warm and soft in order to protect developers' eyes.
-I built

 ### Installation